dts-hosting/duracloud-pilot/README.md

 # DuraCloud (pilot)

-DuraCloud is a set of serverless components built using AWS services centered around digital preservation uses cases.
+DuraCloud is a set of serverless components built using AWS services centered around digital preservation use cases.
 It provides configuration and features on top of AWS S3 to support long term access to and preservation of files.

 ## Documentation